luguslabs/habs/doc/deployment-on-dappnodes.md

 ## Prerequiste

 - Generate/ask for keys for the Archipel federation you want to create/join.
-[Here](./archipel-keys-initialisation.md) Archipel keys generation doc.
+See [Archipel keys generation doc](./archipel-keys-initialisation.md).

 - Generate/ask for keys for the Polkadot validator node setup you want to create/join.
-[Here](./polkadot-keys-initialisation.md) Polkadot keys generation doc.
+See [Polkadot keys generation doc](./polkadot-keys-initialisation.md).

 ## Install Archipel DAppNode Package